webimpian/bayarcash-php-sdk/README.md

 ## Introduction

-The [Bayarcash](https://bayarcash.com/) SDK provides an expressive interface for interacting with Bayarcash's API.
+The [Bayarcash](https://bayarcash.com/) SDK provides an expressive interface for interacting with Bayarcash API.

 ## Official Documentation